 Our CEO, Liz, came across a very interesting article from InnerTrends (we have shared the key insights below), that talks about the process of customer signups and how they affect SaaS growth.
 Written by InnerTrends Co-Founder Claudiu Murariu, the primary focus is on two different approaches to on-boarding: fast signup and considered signup, with the pros and cons of each and some case studies exemplifying A/B testing experiences of these approaches.

-We wanted to share the insights from this post because found them extremely interesting and felt that they warranted further discussion; it got us thinking about the signup process for a SaaS platform, and what best practice should look like.
+We wanted to share the insights from this post because found them extremely interesting and felt that they warranted further discussion; it got us thinking about the signup process for a SaaS platform, and what best practices should look like.
 We have shared our own thoughts below the article.
 And make sure to check out Claudiu’s other articles on InnerTrends here.

 The fast signup presents your visitor with the option to sign up for your product or service as soon as he lands on your website.

-The barrier for signup is kept very low, not too many details are asked for, so even a bit of curiosity will drive a signup.
+The barrier for signup is kept very low, not too many details are asked for, so even a bit of curiosity will drive signup.
 (Be honest, how many times have you been persuaded by the words “No credit card required!” when you were wavering?)

 The goal for the fast signup is to bring in as many leads as possible so that there’s a big pool of users to convert into paying customers.
 The focus is on quantity rather than quality.